busbud/coding-challenge-frontend-b/README.md

 ## Functional content

-- Header, menu navigation and language switch (En, Fr)
+- Header, menu navigation and language switching (En, Fr)
-- Page special travel to Oshega with pre-filled (and read-only) fields
+- Special page Travel to Oshega with pre-filled (and read-only) fields
-- Free search page with town name autocomplete and date picker
+- Free entries search page with autocomplete city names and date picker
-- Multi-fechting data from Busbud server and add of them dynamicly in view
+- Multi-fechting data from Busbud server with a dynamic addition in the view
-- Result presentation with link to operator (if available), link to Busbud plateforme for each journey, date display in case of an arrival on next day, ...
+- List of search results with links to operators (if available), direct links to Busbud plateform for each journey, date display in case of an arrival on the next day, ...
-- Responsive design (space optimisation, from fields placement, operator name, action button, ...)
+- Responsive design (space view optimization, form fields placement, operator names, action buttons, ...)

 ## Technical content

 - SASS preprocessor
 - Observable to manage responses on multi-fetching Busbud server
-- React-Material component for reusage existing and improve the productivity
+- React-Material component to improve productivity
-- React-translate-component to manage language changement and map dico
+- React-translate-component to manage language switching

 ### Dev Dependencies